Gardner Museum Heist —Blog

 Kurkjian continued: "And the two roommates [Name deleted] is the second man look somewhat like the sketches of the two thieves."
 "I realized [sic] it's a very long shot but no stone unturned in my business like yours as an agent."
 So Kurkjian acknowledges they BOTH look at least somewhat like the police sketches.
 And one of the "two roommates, is an admitted bank robber, and at the time of the Gardner heist, was the subject of an FBI investigation that led to his receiving a 36 year sentence.
 He was potentially looking at life in prison for his crimes, as was his fellow spy Clyde Lee Conrad, who did in fact receive a life sentence, ten weeks after the Gardner heist.

-In the Forbes interview, Kelly said that the Gardner heist was "yet another example of Massachusetts thieves stealing Rembrandts because they figured they could use them at some point for leverage on pending criminal charges."
+In a 2026 interview in Forbes Magazine, Kelly said that the Gardner heist was "yet another example of Massachusetts thieves stealing Rembrandts because they figured they could use them at some point for leverage on pending criminal charges."
 Ramsay, a Massachusetts thief with pending criminal charges, was someone who at that time might potentially be looking for a get-out-of-jail-free card for himself and or his fellow spy Clyde Lee Conrad.
-It had been the case the last time a Rembrandt was stolen in Boston back in 1975, from the Museum of Fine Arts, which Ramsay a Boston native, Ramsay was likely to have known about.
+It had been the case the last time a Rembrandt was stolen in Boston back in 1975, from the Museum of Fine Arts, which Ramsay a Boston native, with a close friend from Milton, the hometown of Myles Connor, who negotiated a return of that painting in exchange for a sentence reduction was likely to have known about that robbery.

-With the release of the Gardner heist eve video a year later, it would turn out that Ramsay also closely resembled the visitor who entered the Museum 24 hours later as well.
+With the release of the Gardner heist eve video less than a year later, it would turn out that Ramsay also closely resembled the visitor who entered the Museum 24 hours later as well.

-But already, Kurkjian "realizes" that it's a very long shot, he wrote.
+But already, Kurkjian "realizes" that it's "a very long shot."

 Kurkjian concludes: Thanks for letting me know if you had ever run across any Gardner connection with Ramsay, [name deleted] or [name deleted]